quicwg/qlog/draft-marx-qlog-main-schema.md

 separate connection.
 This helps prevent pollution of the logs by fetching them over the same connection that one wishes to observe through the log.
-Ideally, for the QUIC use case, the logs should also be approachable via an HTTP/2 or HTTP/1.1 endpoint (i.e., on TCP port 443), to aid debugging.
+Ideally, for the QUIC use case, the logs should also be approachable via an HTTP/2 or HTTP/1.1 endpoint (i.e., on TCP port 443), to for example aid debugging in the case where QUIC/UDP is blocked on the network.

 qlog implementers SHOULD NOT enable this .well-known endpoint in typical production settings to prevent (malicious) users from downloading logs from other connections.
 Implementers are advised to disable this endpoint by default and require specific actions from the end users to enable it (and potentially qlog itself).
-Implementers should also take into account the general privacy and security guidelines discussed in {{privacy}} before exposing qlogs to outside actors.
+Implementers MUST also take into account the general privacy and security guidelines discussed in {{privacy}} before exposing qlogs to outside actors.

-# Tooling requirements
+# Tooling requirements {#tooling}

-Tools MUST indicate which qlog version(s) they support.
+Tools ingestion qlog MUST indicate which qlog version(s), qlog format(s), compression methods and potentially other input file formats (for example .pcap) they support.
+Tools SHOULD at least support .qlog files in the default JSON format ({{format-json}}).
 Additionally, they SHOULD indicate exactly which values for and properties of the name (category and type) and data fields they look for to execute their logic.
 Tools SHOULD perform a (high-level) check if an input qlog file adheres to the expected qlog schema.
 If a tool determines a qlog file does not contain enough supported information to correctly execute the tool's logic, it SHOULD generate a clear error message to this effect.

-Tools MUST NOT produce errors for any field names and/or values in the qlog format that they do not recognize.
-Tools CAN indicate unknown event occurences within their context (e.g., marking unknown events on a timeline for manual interpretation by the user).
+Tools MUST NOT produce breaking errors for any field names and/or values in the qlog format that they do not recognize.
+Tools SHOULD indicate even unknown event occurences within their context (e.g., marking unknown events on a timeline for manual interpretation by the user).

 Tool authors should be aware that, depending on the logging implementation, some events will not always be present in all traces.
 For example, using a circular